Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 2. Reconciliation loops, kubernetes will be continuously checking the desired state (number of replicas) vs the observed/current state, and will take action to ensure the observed state matches the desired state.
 You can read more about this [here](https://kubernetes.io/docs/concepts/architecture/controller/).

-First lets delete the service, we will create another one soon.
+First let's delete the service, we will create another one soon.

 ```powershell
 kubectl delete service/samplewebapp